A changemaker is anyone who takes action to address a problem, activate/collaborate with others, and work toward solutions for the good of all.

 Ayat Al Sallami ’24

-Reaching Out to Refugees
+Reaching out to refugees

 Ayat Al Sallami '24 (social work) interned as a case manager working with refugees at Mary's Place in Rochester, which built her communication skills, expanded her understanding of world issues and human survival, and showed her she is capable of working with people who speak different languages.